 Today, two years later, their canal has never dried out.
 Their profit increase from USADF funds allowed Falo Kone to renovate houses, build new houses, pay for education for their children, and buy animals to expand their products to include milk and meat.
 The women have also been able to buy clothes for their children, all their household needs, medicines, shoes, and jewelry.

-If we travel over to Burkina Faso, where 60.5% of the population is Muslim, we see the power of women to create fruitful projects that have expanded to reach the global market.
+In Burkina Faso, where 60.5% of the population is Muslim, we see the power of women to create fruitful projects that have expanded to reach the global market.
 Association des Femmes Tisseuses de Ponsomtenga (AFEPO) makes woven textiles to use for clothing, such as belts and wraps, and their project also includes literacy training and empowers women leaders to take control.
 Since being awarded a USADF grant in 2013, their work has been featured on runways in Milan, New York, and Paris through the United Nation’s Ethical Fashion Initiative.

 AFEPO’s President, Alimata Ouedraogo, says that in addition to their global success, there is a strong demand from their local market.
 The women in this group are able to earn monthly salaries to support their families.
 Their accountant Josephine says she receives no financial support from her family, but the money she earns from the weaving group allows her to raise her three children.